DigitalLabIIESTS/VLSI-Front-End/README.md

 2. LRM for [System Verilog](http://www.ece.uah.edu/~gaede/cpe526/SystemVerilog_3.1a.pdf)
 3. Writing Testbenches: Functional Verification of HDL Models by Janick Bergeron.
 4. System Verilog for Verification: A Guide to Learning the Testbench Language Features by Chris Spear.
-5. Static Timing Analysis for Nanometer Designs A Practical Approach by J. Bhasker and Rakesh Chadha.
+5. Static Timing Analysis for Nanometer Designs: A Practical Approach by J. Bhasker and Rakesh Chadha.

 ### Web
 1. [Chipverify](https://www.chipverify.com/) for System Verilog, UVM.